Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ### Add the conditions

-Add the conditions that define the triggers that initiate the Synchronize cash journal workflow.
+Add the conditions that define the triggers that should initiate the *Synchronize cash journal* workflow.

 #### Prerequisites

-- The Synchronize cash journal workflow has been created, see [Create the Synchronize cash journal workflow](#create-the-synchronize-cash-journal-workflow).
+- The *Synchronize cash journal* workflow has been created, see [Create the Synchronize cash journal workflow](#create-the-synchronize-cash-journal-workflow).
 - You have the required rights to edit a workflow.

 #### Procedure